Hamilton County

 Our Vision

 Each year, the HCEF honors the Educators of the Year from the public school districts throughout the county at its annual Celebrate Excellence event.
-The event serves to honor these educators for their accomplishments, as well as raise funds through sponsorship, individual donations, and grants.
+The event honors these educators for their accomplishments and raises funds through sponsorship, individual donations, and grants.
 The proceeds, in turn, provide scholarships to teachers already working in a Hamilton County public school who are pursuing their Master’s Degree in Special Education.

 Providing these scholarships helps to address the local and growing national shortage of Special Education teachers and related service personnel.
 The shortage issue, as well as the fact that HCESC is one of the largest employers of Special Education personnel in Southwest Ohio, serves as a key driver behind the establishment of these scholarships.